 Travellers and activities

-The pristine waters and the conditions of the ocean and Fuerteventura's coastline make the island a hub for surfers and kitesurfers.
-Fuerteventura is also known as the "Hawaii of Europe” for its climate and surfing spots.
-The island enjoys about 3,000 hours of sunshine per year, and the average day temperature is 28°C in summer and 22°C in winter.
-The main surf town is Corralejo, in the north of the island.
-For experienced surfers, the best time of the year goes from October to May.
-June to August, the swell is not as strong as the rest of the year.
-The best beginner surf beaches comprise Playa Morro, known as Drop Beach, Playa Blanca, and El Cotillo.
-For intermediate surfers, Punta Elena, Las Caletas and Shark Bay is your best bet.
-Adventurous and experienced surfers will love El Hierro -The Bubble, and Lobos.
-These are not for the faint-hearted!
+The pristine waters and excellent ocean conditions of Fuerteventura's coast make the island a true haven for surfers and kitesurfers.
+It is commonly referred to as the "Hawaii of Europe" given its excellent climate and ideal surfing spots.
+The island enjoys around 3,000 hours of sun every year with an average daily temperature that comes in at 28°C during the summer months and 22°C in the winter.
+The primary surf town in the region is Corralejo which is located in the northern part of the island.
+If you are an experienced surfer, the best time to visit is from October to May.
+From June to August, the swell is not as strong as it is during the rest of the year.
+The best beaches for beginners include El Cotillo, Playa Blanca and Playa Morro which is commonly called Drop Beach.
+For intermediate-level surfers, top recommendations include Shark Bay, Las Caletas and Punta Elena.
+If you are an adventurous, experienced surfer, you will love what you find at El Hierro and Lobos.
+It is important to note that these surfing spots are not for the faint-hearted.

 Did you know the native inhabitants of the island are called Majoreros?

 Find the perfect holiday letting in Antigua and discover the region's best attractions

 The Castillo de Fuste is a castle that is located on the Caleta de Fuste.
 Its defensive tower dates to the 18th century.
 The fortification was built to defend the port of La Caleta.
 Its two-story, circular structure is constructed from volcanic rock and features a dome that is supported by a central pillar.
 It is accessed by way of a stone staircase.
 In the nearby area, you will find a range of restaurants where you can grab a bite to eat.
 You can also engage in many fun-filled activities and leisure opportunities.